Yossef-Dawoad/Recwpy/README.md

 # Recwpy

 ## Record with Python
-a simple python file that enable you to record live from your microphone,record to wav file and even plot live data from your microphone
+a simple python file that enables you to record live from your microphone, record to wav file and even plot live data from your microphone

 ### How to Setup